 Today, I’ll give you a strategic plan and some great real estate SEO tips to boost your Realtor SEO and master local SEO for real estate.

-What is Real Estate SEO?
+What is Real Estate SEO (Search Engine Optimization)?

-For example, if someone goes to Google and types in the phrase, “Arborists in Orange County,” it’s pretty safe to say that they are probably a homeowner looking to get their trees trimmed in Orange County.
+For example, if someone goes to Google and types in the phrase, “Arborists in Orange County,” it’s pretty safe to say that they are probably homeowners looking to get their trees trimmed in Orange County.
 If your website contained a blog article with that exact title, you could potentially get tons of real estate seller leads from that post every single year!

 Likewise, if someone goes to YouTube and types the phrase, “Moving to Orange County,” then that person is probably interested in moving to Orange County.
 And if you had a video on your channel that covers that topic, you could get real estate buyer leads for years to come!